HexHive/dis-cover/README.md

 optional arguments:
   -h, --help            show this help message and exit -d OUTPUT_DIRECTORY, --output-directory OUTPUT_DIRECTORY
-                        Directory where the temporary files are written (used with --cpp) -p, --pickle          Output info in the pickle format (used with --bin) -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                        Directory where the temporary files are written -p, --pickle          Output info in the pickle format (used with --bin) -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         File where the output should be written (used with --bin)